sspanak/tt9/CONTRIBUTING.md

 The most basic format is just a list of words where each word is on a new line.

 Constraints:
 - No single lowercase letters.
-The application will add them automatically.
+They will be added automatically.
 - No repeating words.
 - No digits or garbage characters as part of the words.